tarantool/doc/doc/reference/configuration/index.rst

 So it may contain (in order) a user name for login, a password, a host name or host IP address, and a port number.
 Only the port number is always mandatory.
 The password is mandatory if the user name is specified, unless the user name is 'guest'.

+Formally, the URI
-So, formally, the URI syntax is ``[host:]port`` or ``[username:password@]host:port``.
+syntax is ``[host:]port`` or ``[username:password@]host:port``.
 If host is omitted, then '0.0.0.0' or '[::]' is assumed, meaning respectively any IPv4 address or any IPv6 address, on the local machine.
-If username:password is omitted, then 'guest' is assumed.
+If ``username:password`` is omitted, then 'guest' is assumed.
 Some examples:

 ..  container:: table